Recently, the Baptist Media Specialists group invited Thomas and me to attend and participate in their annual meeting in Prattville, Alabama.

 Here is a sample of some of those tools that may benefit you also and that you may see integrated into future sites that we will be working on!

-Egnyte – If your site is loaded down with files that multiple people manage – this is an easy tool that you can setup to allow clients to upload documents.
+Egnyte – If your site is loaded down with files that multiple people manage – this is an easy tool that you can set up to allow clients to upload documents.
 They can replace documents easily without breaking links.
 Once it’s uploaded, the client provides the web manager the link once.
-Not to mention, it’s being stored not on your website!
+Not to mention, your website isn’t storing the files.

 Paste 2 – Imagine being able to copy multiple items for pasting later.
 I’ve personally used notes to do this, but not anymore with this easy to use app.